bionicdl-sustech/DeepClawBenchmark/doc/deepclawdoc/docs/install.md

 # Installation

-The DeepClaw is a benchmarking model zoo that functions as a Reconfigurable Robotic Manipulation System for Robot Learning.
+The DeepClaw is a benchmarking module pool that functions as a Reconfigurable Robotic Manipulation System for Robot Learning.
 The main homepage for Julia can be found at [deepclaw.ancorasir.com](https://deepclaw.ancorasir.com/).
 This is the GitHub repository of DeepClaw source code, including instructions for installing and using DeepClaw, below.

 ## Requirements